 Checking for Technical Service Bulletins

 One thing that that always needs to be done doing any diagnosing is to check for Factory TSB’s related to the vehicles concern.
-A lot of times there are Factory related TSB’s released by the Manufacture specific to the concern you may have on a particular year, make and model vehicle.
+A lot of times there are Factory related TSB’s released by the Manufacture specific to the concern you may have in a particular year, make and model vehicle.
 This will help save time and money when trying to diagnose and fix the vehicle.
 In addition, it can make you aware of any factory defects that are current with your vehicle.
 On this Saturn Ion, I have located a FACTORY Technical Service Bulletin or TSB about this no crank/start condition that was released by General Motors.
 It is TSB #04-08-45-005D: Released MAR 15, 2006.
 This TSB applies to 2003-2006 Saturn ion no crank, intermittent no crank and possible Diagnostic trouble code or DTC B2960 and/or B3033 stored in BCM.

 This no crank/no start condition on this 04 Saturn Ion is caused by a faulty ignition switch (you can get here) and a software update for the Body Control Module.
 What happens is when the key is rotated from run to the start position, there is a voltage signal sent to the BCM that goes through the Pass-lock Sensor Resistor in the Ignition Switch.
 This voltage signal may be bad or get interrupted when going from run to start that the BCM interprets as a failure in the pass lock system and disables the starting circuit.
 As the above TSB describes, this voltage signal may have an early ignition switch “bounce” (when going from RUN to START) which the BCM interprets as a failure in the Pass-lock circuit triggering this security system which results in this no crank/start condition.
 This TSB #04-08-45-005D instructs the technician to verify that the ignition switch has been replaced using the updated part number 10392423, (if not, replace it) and then reprogram the BCM (as needed) and then finally perform the 30-Minute Learn Procedure.
 This will fix the no crank/no start on this 2004 Saturn Ion that we were working on.
 However, there have been cases where the Body Control Module may need to be replaced as a last resort if the engine still does not crank over after completing the steps in this TSB.
 The ignition switch input and the power mode are correct, there are no other inputs disabling cranking, and the Body Control Module (BCM) is not commanding cranking, the BCM is defective and will need to be replaced.

 Technical Tip: There have also been cases where this issue is fixed by simply replacing the ignition switch with the updated part number and then doing the 30 minute relearn procedure.
-I would recommend to go this route if you are a do-it-yourselfer.
+I would recommend going this route if you are a do-it-yourselfer.
 But keep in mind, the BCM may still need to be updated or even replaced.

 Technical Tip: A clicking noise may be noticed when the key is first turned to the START position, but there will be no noise heard after the initial start attempt.